crate/crate/docs/general/dql/selects.rst

 Objects
 -------

-CrateDB supports nonscalar :ref:`objects <object_data_type>`.
+CrateDB supports :ref:`objects <object_data_type>`.
 It is possible to select and query object properties.

 For example, you might insert an object like so::